Lalbagh Fort: Research

 Archeologists discovered the continuity of the main fort walls eastward below Shaishta Khan Road.
 They opined that the present area of Qilla represents half the portion as planned by Prince Azam Khan.
-The gate at the southeast the fort (adjacent to Lalbagh Shahi Masjid) as per requirement fits properly as the Central Gate in the middle of Fort.
-The other half to the east — likely planned for administrative purpose (Girde Qilla area) — were incomplete or extinct long ago.
+The gate at the southeast of the fort (adjacent to Lalbagh Shahi Masjid) as per requirement fits properly as the Central Gate in the middle of Fort.
+The other half to the east—likely planned for administrative purposes (Girde Qilla area)—were incomplete or extinct long ago.

 There are some tunnels in the fort which are now sealed.
 It is said that two of the tunnels lead to now ruined Zinzira Fort which was on the other side of the Buriganga River.
 Another passage was made as a maze.
 It is claimed that many defeated sepoys (soldiers) of the Sepoy Revolution of 1857 tried to run away through the passage and lost their lives.
 The British soldiers who chased them to arrest also did not return.
 To investigate the claim, British researchers sent an elephant and dogs to the tunnel but they did not return either.
 After that, the tunnels were sealed.